-On April 24, 2025, the Fresno Council of Governments (Fresno COG), met as the Regional Transportation Planning Agency (RTPA) for Fresno County for a legally noticed Public Hearing.
+On May 29, 2025, the Fresno Council of Governments (Fresno COG), met as the Regional Transportation Planning Agency (RTPA) for Fresno County for a legally noticed Public Hearing.
 The purpose of the hearing was to receive public testimony to determine if public transportation needs within Fresno County will be reasonably met in Fiscal Year (FY) 2025-2026 (July 1, 2025, through June 30, 2026), prior to approving LTF claims for local streets and roads.
-The time and place of the Public Hearing that was legally noticed is as follows:
+The time and place of the Public Hearing that was legally noticed was as follows:

-Date: April 24, 2025 Time: 5:30 p.m.
+Date: May 29, 2025 Time: 5:30 p.m.